The British & Irish Lions tour is set to get underway this week as one of the most significant Rugby events prepares to come Down Under.

 Watch every match of the 2025 British & Irish Lions Tour live and on-demand via Stan Sport.

-Then, it's destination Australia as they will play nine games in six weeks, including against every Australian Super Rugby team, a combined AUNZ invitational XV and a new FN Pasifika XV.
+They will play nine games in six weeks, including against every Australian Super Rugby team, a combined AUNZ invitational XV and a new First Nations Pasifika XV.

 It all culminates with a three-Test series against the Wallabies, with the Lions the defending champions after their 2-1 series win in 2013.